sarahla/cliff-hurst-netlify-gatsby/src/pages/researcher/index.md

 My Fielding story, Chapter 2 in the book, is entitled, “On Becoming an Axiological Hermeneut.”
 You can read that submission [here](https://cliffordhurst.com/assets/pdfs/Hurst_2019_On_Becoming_an_Axiological_Hermeneut.pdf).
 This essay provides a chronological account of my published research since 2010.

 Most of the articles described in that essay can be accessed [here](https://cliffordhurst.com/researcher/articles.html).
-They are also available on [www.academia.edu](https://westminstercollege.academia.edu/CliffordHurst) and [www.researchgate.net](https://www.researchgate.net/).
+They are also available on [www.academia.edu](https://westminstercollege.academia.edu/CliffordHurst).

-I do not have permission to post publicly my 2019 article in *The International Journal of Entrepreneurial Behavior and Research*, which is entitled, “An Axiological Measure of Entrepreneurial Cognition.”
-It can be downloaded via an academic library search or purchased through Emerald Insight.
-Or, it can be [purchased from Emerald](https://www.emeraldinsight.com/doi/full/10.1108/IJEBR-05-2018-0337).
-If you have trouble finding it, send me an email and I can get you a copy.

 In my capacity as Vice President of Research for the Hartman Institute, I am leading a multi-year effort to select, edit, digitize, proofread, and publish more of Hartman’s previously unpublished works.
-Our first publication from this effort is entitled, *Five Lectures on Formal Axiology*, of which I am the Editor.
+Our first publications from this effort are:  *Five Lectures on Formal Axiology*, *The Revolution Against War*, both of which I am the Editor, and *Wit & Wisdom: Quotes by Robert S. Hartman*, of which I am Co-Editor..

-This is a slim volume that provides a good introduction to Hartman’s theory of formal axiology.
-This book, published in April of 2019, is now available both as a paperback and as an e-book from both [Amazon](https://www.amazon.com/Lectures-Formal-Axiology-Robert-Hartman/dp/1642280267/ref=sr_1_1?keywords=Clifford+G.+Hurst&qid=1562162751&s=books&sr=1-1) and [Barnes & Noble](https://www.barnesandnoble.com/w/five-lectures-on-formal-axiology-robert-s-hartman/1131056179?ean=9781642280265).
+These volumes are now available in paperback, hardcover,  and e-book formats from both [Amazon](https://www.amazon.com/Lectures-Formal-Axiology-Robert-Hartman/dp/1642280267/ref=sr_1_1?keywords=Clifford+G.+Hurst&qid=1562162751&s=books&sr=1-1) and [Barnes & Noble](https://www.barnesandnoble.com/w/five-lectures-on-formal-axiology-robert-s-hartman/1131056179?ean=9781642280265).
+They also can be purchased directly from the Hartman Institute at: <https://hartmaninstitute.org/books> .

-I am currently working to edit a volume of Hartman’s selected writing about war and peace.
-My goal is to have it published before the end of 2019.
 Three or four other planned volumes are in various stages of editing.

 My next research project carries a working title of: “Change Over Time.”
 My aim is to investigate whether, and if so, in what ways, formal education results in long-term changes in college students’ deep-seated, often unconsciously held, thought patterns.
 Stay tuned.
 I will report on my findings here as they emerge.